 What is a carer’s assessment?

-If you care for another person, you can ask for an assessment of your needs to see if you’re eligible to receive support.
+If you care for another person, you can ask your local council to carry out an assessment of your needs to find out if you’re eligible for support.

-We did a carer’s assessment and there, written down, were all the aspects of my life that were affected by being a carer: money, time, health, emotion.
+We did a carer’s assessment and there, written down, were the aspects of my life affected by being a carer: money, time, health, emotion.

-If you’re 18 years of age or over, and providing care for someone who is over 18, you’re entitled to get a local authority carer’s assessment.
+If you’re 18 years of age or over and you provide care for someone who is also over 18, you’re entitled to a local authority carer’s assessment.

 It doesn’t matter how much care you provide or what your financial situation is.
-If your life is affected by your caring responsibilities, and you need support, you should be offered a carer’s assessment.
+If your life is affected by your caring responsibilities, and you need support, you should be offered an assessment.
 The assessment will review your needs and decide if you’re eligible for any help.

-There are three questions that the local council will need to consider when making their decision:
+There are three key questions that the local council will need to consider when making their decision:

 - Are your needs the result of you providing necessary care?